 It is characterized by an autonomic nervous system imbalance, weak adrenal glands, abnormal stress response, copper toxicity and often toxicity with other heavy metals and chemicals.
 To read about it, please read Four Lows Pattern on this website.

-A NUTRITIONAL BALANCING PROGRAM
+A DEVELOPMENT PROGRAM

-end allergies for good.
+allergies for good.

 Rebuilding health takes more work and time than just using remedies, but provides long‑lasting results.
 It also offers many healthful 'side effects' such as improved energy and resistance to many illnesses, besides allergies.

 A development program will slowly replenish 30 to forty different minerals, and improve circulation, oxygenation and hydration of the body.
 It will also reduce the body’s load of toxic metals and toxic chemicals, and eliminate many chronic infections.

 In most cases, the adrenals must be strengthened to produce more of their hormones.
 Digestion and liver activity usually need strengthening, as well.